Alexzx396/Alexzx396/README.md

   <br>
   🔬 I am currently looking for a job as a Remote Developer
   <br>
-  📚  I am currently studying the Coding Dojo(Latam) - Python bootcam. also the Bootcam in Coder Houser (Argentina)Full stack developer MERN
+  📚  I am currently studying the Coding Dojo(Latam) - Python bootcam. also the Bootcam in Coder Houser (Argentina) Data Science
   <br>
   💬 Ask me about <a href="https://github.com/Alexzx396/Alexzx396" title="Issues">Here</a>
   <br>